bethanygardner/gender-bias-names-public/analysis/exp1_analysis_main.md

 # Model 1: Condition

-Effect of Name Condition (first name, last name, full name) on likelihood of a SHE response, as opposed to a HE or OTHER response.
+Effect of Condition (first name, last name, full name) on likelihood of a SHE response, as opposed to a HE or OTHER response.
 Participant and Item are included as random intercepts, with items defined as the unique first, last and first + last name combinations.
 Because the condition manipulations were fully between-subject and between-item, fitting a random slope model was not possible.

 ``` r
 m.cond <- glmer(She ~ Condition + (1|Participant) + (1|Item),